Clinical Trials Using Antineoplastic Agent Combination SM-88

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-A Multi-Center Study of SM-88 in Subjects With Pancreatic Cancer
+A Randomized Phase 2 / 3 Multi-Center Study of SM-88 in Patients With Metastatic Pancreatic Cancer

 A prospective, open-label phase 2 / 3 trial in metastatic pancreatic cancer subjects who have failed two lines of prior systemic therapy.
 The trial is designed to evaluate the safety and efficacy of SM-88 used with MPS (methoxsalen, phenytoin and sirolimus) in pancreatic cancer and will measure multiple endpoints, including overall survival, progression free survival, relevant biomarkers, quality of life, safety, and overall response rate.
 (Part 1 enrollment complete) In the initial stage of the trial (36 subjects), two dose levels of SM-88's metyrosine-derivative was evaluated.
 (Part 2 actively enrolling) The second part will consist of a subsequent expansion of the trial to further assess safety and efficacy of SM-88 used with MPS containing the selected SM-88 RP2D from Part 1.
 A total of 250 subjects in the second part will be randomized 1:1 either to the SM-88 arm (125 subjects) or Physician's Choice of therapy for the Control Arm (125 subjects).
 Subjects should have previously received two lines of prior systemic therapy.